jdraines/swaybg-tui/README.md

 # swaybg-tui

 A terminal-based wallpaper selector for Wayland environments using swaybg.
 Navigate directories and browse images with vim-like keybindings.
-Features high-quality color image previews rendered directly in the terminal using ANSI escape codes and half-block characters.
+Features pixelly color image previews rendered directly in the terminal using ANSI escape codes and half-block characters.

 This is an admittedly vibe-coded tool that I created because I wanted a background switcher that allowed me to actually view images without switching my bg, but felt lo-fi in keeping with the general hyprland aesthetic.